456th Bombardment Squadron: Strategic Air Command

 The 656th Bombardment Squadron, the second predecessor of the 556th, was activated as part of the 68th Bombardment Wing at Lake Charles Air Force Base, Louisiana in 1953, when it assumed the personnel and equipment of the 24th Bombardment Squadron, which was simultaneously inactivated.
+(Note: SAC found itself with two 24th Bombardment Squadrons in June 1952, when the 68th Strategic Reconnaissance Wing became a bombardment wing.
+The 24th Bombardment Squadron, Medium was at Chennault, assigned to the 68th Wing, and the 24th Bombardment Squadron, Heavy was at Walker Air Force Base, assigned to the 6th Bombardment Wing.
+SAC elected to replace the squadron at Chennault.
+Maurer, Combat Squadrons, pp. 125-27.)
 The squadron took over the Boeing B-29 Superfortresses of the 24th, but began transitioning into the Boeing B-47 Stratojet by April when it received first production block of B-47Es.
 Along with its parent wing, the squadron deployed to RAF Fairford from June to August 1954. in 1957, Strategic Air Command (SAC) began implementing Operation Reflex.
 Reflex placed Stratojets and Boeing KC-97s at bases closer to the Soviet Union for 90 day periods, although individuals rotated back to home bases during unit Reflex deployments.
 Under this program, the squadron stood nuclear alert at RAF Brize Norton from September 1957 to January 1958.

 From 1958, SAC's B-47 began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
 General Thomas S. Power's set an initial goal of maintaining one third of SAC’s planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 The alert commitment was increased to half the squadron's aircraft in 1962.
 The 656th became non-operational in March 1963 and was inactivated in April as the B-47 began to be phased out of SAC's inventory and Chennault Air Force Base closed.

 The 456th and 656th Bombardment Squadrons were consolidated as the 556th Tactical Air Support Squadron in September 1985, but the consolidated squadron has not been active.